FreemanLiu0901/DataScience_Group9/Final Project (CRS) Presentations and Deliverables/final_project_report.md

 ### For Person 2 (Recommender System):
 1. Use the processed dataset: `healthcare_qa_processed.csv`
 2. Feature vectors are available in `vectors_*.pkl` files
-3. Best performing features: sbert
+3. Best performing features: entity_features
 4. Intent labels can be used for recommendation categories

 ### For Person 3 (Problem Formulation & Presentation):